239 items found, showing page 2 of 20

-The Welsh Government has issued a statement on the latest NHS Wales performance data published today (Thursday, 23rd June).
+The Welsh Government has responded to the latest NHS Performance data published today (November 23rd).

 The Welsh Government has agreed funding of up to £29.4m for a new Orthopaedic hub at Llandudno Hospital to help reduce orthopaedic waiting times.

 AstraZeneca, the UK’s leading life science company, are the latest organisation to sign up to a charter to promote health care innovation in Wales.